 Don’t get me wrong — I support deficit spending during a genuine war, recession, or emergency — but if it’s genuine then a 60% override isn’t a steep hill to climb as evidenced by the bipartisan supermajority support for such deficit-inducing policies as… The Authorization for Use of Military Force of 2001, Operation Iraqi Freedom, American Recovery and Reinvestment Act of 2009, the CARES Act, and the 2021 Consolidated Appropriations Act.

-After the last three recessions, states were able to gradually build back up their RDF each time in preparation for the next inevitable recession…
+After the last three recessions, states were able to gradually rebuild their RDF in time for the next recession…

 To preserve our independence we must not let our rulers load us with perpetual debt. — Thomas Jefferson

-A Balanced Budget Amendment is needed now more than ever because the United States has more debt than any other nation on Earth and at any other point in our history both in real-terms and debt-to-GDP ratio: 136% and growing!9
+A Balanced Budget Amendment is needed now more than ever because the United States has more debt than any other nation on Earth and at any other point in our history both in real terms and debt-to-GDP ratio: 136% and growing.

-Let America lead the world again as an example of what good governance looks like!
-And then when we finally balance our books, we’ll go down in the history books as the generation who plugged its holes, broke through the storm, and made our Ship of State faster, stronger, and more perfect than ever before.
+Let America lead the world again as an example of what good governance looks like.
+And then when we finally balance our books, we’ll go down in the history books as the generation who broke through the storm, and made our Ship of State faster, stronger, and more perfect than ever before.